SolaceSamples/solace-samples-jms/docs/_tutorials/publish-subscribe.md

 ### Running the Sample

-If you start the `TopicSubscriber` with a single argument for the Solace message router host address it will connect and wait for a message.
+If you start the `TopicSubscriber`, with the required arguments of your Solace messaging, it will connect and wait for a message.

 ```
-$ ./build/staged/bin/topicSubscriber <HOST>
+$ ./build/staged/bin/topicSubscriber <host:port> <client-username>@<message-vpn> <client-password>
-TopicSubscriber is connecting to Solace router <HOST>...
+TopicSubscriber is connecting to Solace messaging at <host:port>...
-Connected to Solace Message VPN 'default' with client username 'clientUsername'.
+Connected to Solace Message VPN <message-vpn> with client username '<client-username>'.
 Awaiting message...
 ```

 Note: log4j logs were omitted in the above to remain concise.

-Then you can send a message using the `TopicPublisher` again using a single argument to specify the Solace message router host address.
+Then you can send a message using the `TopicPublisher` with the same arguments.
 If successful, the output for the producer will look like the following:

 ```
-$ ./build/staged/bin/topicPublisher <HOST>
+$ ./build/staged/bin/topicPublisher <host:port> <client-username>@<message-vpn> <client-password>
-TopicPublisher is connecting to Solace router <HOST>...
+TopicPublisher is connecting to Solace messaging at <host:port>...
-Connected to the Solace Message VPN 'default' with client username 'clientUsername'.
+Connected to the Solace Message VPN <message-vpn> with client username <client-username>.
 Sending message 'Hello world!' to topic 'T/GettingStarted/pubsub'...
 Sent successfully.
 Exiting...
 ```